wxWidgets/website/about/index.md

 Initially started as a project for creating applications portable across Unix and Windows, it has grown to support Mac OS X, GTK+, and many other toolkits and platforms.
-The number of developers contributing to the project is now in the dozens and the toolkit has a strong userbase that includes everyone from open source developers to corporations.
+The number of developers contributing to the project is now in the hundreds and the toolkit has a strong userbase that includes everyone from open source developers to corporations.
 So what is special about wxWidgets compared with other cross-platform GUI toolkits?